 Also, Nashville raccoons are subtle little fellas who can really damage your home and make a bathroom out of your attic.
 I can’t tell you the variety of telephone calls we’ve gotten about raccoons obliterating an attic, gnawing through plumbing, or even jealous male raccoons taking out their anger on some young juveniles (not a pretty sight!).

 Mama raccoons just like attics.
 They are the safest areas to rear their young.
 Springtime is the prime period for young kits to be born.
-A girl raccoon can bring up several juveniles each year.
+A mature female raccoon can bring up several juveniles each year.

 A raccoon in the attic might create all sorts of damage.
 They love to chew electrical wiring in addition to harming the roof and interior.